IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 Model Analyzer must provide the yaml file which contains the information about the model profiling.

-LOCAL MODE: Local mode is the default mode if no triton-launch-mode is specified.
+- **LOCAL MODE** : Local mode is the default mode if no triton-launch-mode is specified.

 ```
 model_repository: /models